Wall Street flat; fear barometer falls to 1993 low

 With March-quarter reporting season nearly complete, S&P 500 earnings on average have grown 14.4 percent, and earnings for the June quarter are expected on average to increase 8.6 percent, according to Thomson Reuters I/B/E/S.

-Suggesting U.S. stocks remain expensive, the S&P 500 is trading at 17.8 times expected earnings, compared to its 10-year average of 14.2, according to Thomson Reuters Datastream.
+Suggesting U.S. stocks remain expensive, the S&P 500 is trading at 17.8 times expected earnings, compared with its 10-year average of 14.2, according to Thomson Reuters Datastream.

+After the bell, car rental company Hertz Global Holdings reported a deeper-than-expected quarterly loss and its stock slumped 15 percent.

-Shares of Kate Spade (KATE.N) jumped 8.31 percent after bigger rival Coach Inc (COH.N) said it would buy the handbag maker for $2.4 billion to increase its exposure to millennial shoppers.
+Kate Spade jumped 8.31 percent during Monday's session after bigger rival Coach Inc said it would buy the handbag maker for $2.4 billion to increase its exposure to millennial shoppers.
 Coach shares rose 4.8 percent.

-Straight Path (STRP.A) surged nearly 33 percent after an unnamed telecommunications company raised its offer to buy the wireless spectrum holder for about $3.1 billion, trumping a bid by AT&T (T.N).
-Sources told Reuters that the bidder was Verizon (VZ.N).
+Straight Path surged nearly 33 percent after an unidentified telecommunications company raised its offer to buy the wireless spectrum holder for about $3.1 billion, trumping a bid by AT&T. Sources told Reuters that the bidder was Verizon.

 Declining issues outnumbered advancing ones on the NYSE by a 1.23-to-1 ratio; on Nasdaq, a 1.22-to-1 ratio favored decliners.